 Note

-It appears that (for the small class) the error margins are wider for the partitioned model, likely caused by lower sample count in the fitted model.
+It appears that (for the small class) the error margins are wider for the partitioned model, caused by lower sample count for that class in the fitted model.

 Feature Importance